-Announcements of job and internship opportunities are communicated to students immediately via email.
-Opportunities are also posted on the College of Public Health's Job Connection.
+Announcements of job and internship opportunities are communicated to students immediately via e-mail and the College of Public Health's LinkedIn site.

 Email

 Every student should apply for a university e-mail account upon enrollment.
 The student will then be connected to the College of Public Health network individually and as part of the Epidemiology Student Group e-mail list.
 Students receive course information, seminar announcements, job announcements, and program information via uiowa accounts only.
 Announcements are not distributed to gmail or hotmail (etc) accounts.